deformio/docs/docs/files.md

 last_access               | datetime      | date when the file was accessed md5                       | string        | md5 of a file's content
-name                      | string        | name of a file size                      | int           | size of a file's content
+name                      | string        | name of a file size                      | integer       | size of a file's content

 ### collection_id